shader-slang/shader-slang.github.io/docs/reflection-api.md

 }
 ```

-The example above shows that the application using HLSL will get the resource type information as `category`, the binding index as `index`, and the space index as `space`.
-For the application using Vulkan, category will always be `ParameterCategory::DescriptorTableSlot`.
+The example above shows that an application using HLSL will get the resource type information as `category`, the binding index as `index`, and the space index as `space`.
+For applications using Vulkan, category will always be `ParameterCategory::DescriptorTableSlot`.

 Note that `getOffset()` is called with an argument, `category`.
 It is important to understand that the "offset" and "size" information is not a single value but an array of values, each of which is for each category.
 When `getOffset()` or `getSize()` is called with a category the parameter doesn't belong to, it will return a zero value.